Luizzmy/dnaMutations/README.md

 "dna": ["ATGCGA","CAGTCA","TAGTTA","AGGAGA","GACTCA","TTATTT"]

-- Kindly note that only one register by dna is posible
+- Kindly note that only one register by dna is possible

 ### Environment Vars
 - PORT= local connection port